 There are some individuals who are almost completely debilitated because of cerebral palsy.
 There are others, however, that have the disorder and who have symptoms that are so minor that most people probably wouldn’t even notice them.
 You might even know people with Cerebral Palsy who give no indication of having this condition whatsoever.

 2: Cerebral Palsy Sometimes Affects the Body but not the Mind

-There are people with CP who have serious physical disabilities but who have their full mental capacities.
-They may have trouble with certain areas of study, such as math, but many people with CP graduate college every year and many people with CP have advanced degrees and work in very challenging fields.
-Don’t think that CP automatically means that someone has limited choices in life.
+There are people with Cerebral Palsy who have serious physical disabilities but who have their full mental capacities.
+They may have trouble with certain areas of study, such as math, but many people with Cerebral Palsy graduate college every year and many people with Cerebral Palsy have advanced degrees and work in very challenging fields.
+Don’t think that Cerebral Palsy automatically means that someone has limited choices in life.
 Sometimes that is the case, unfortunate, but sometimes it’s not.

-There are new treatments and devices being developed to help people with CP all the time.
+There are new treatments and devices being developed to help people with Cerebral Palsy all the time.
 The therapies include new drugs and techniques.
 The devices include everything from better wheelchairs and assistive devices to electronic devices that stimulate the nerves and improve movements.
 There are so many devastating conditions that results from brain injuries that scientist are work on new therapies for them all the time.
-The one characteristic of CP that is universal is that there is hope for every sufferer.
+The one characteristic of Cerebral Palsy that is universal is that there is hope for every sufferer.